 I just read a very thought provoking blog over on Food Buzz written by a vegan talking about her lifestyle and how others perceive her.
 I expected her to be very haughty and self-righteous.
 Instead I read a thoughtful missive, written by a sensitive, warm-hearted woman, with whom I could make a connection, even though I myself am a meat-eater.

 Back when I was in college I suffered from horrible allergies.
 I tried allergy pills, allergy shots, and avoiding everything I was allergic to, but nothing seamed to help.
 This was during a time when the popular culture was vilifying red meat and sugar, so I thought that if I eliminated beef, pork and sugar from my diet my health would improve.
 I don't know what label would have applied to me as I was still eating chicken and fish, but to me it was a "vegetarian" lifestyle.

 It was an interesting experience.
 I lost about five pounds without even trying, but in the ensuing months I caught cold after cold after cold.
-This was not at all normal for me, so after about six months I gave up and resumed eating meat again, and as soon as I did I stopped catching so many colds.
-I learned that, at least for me, there was something in red meat that my body needed in order to have a strong immune system.
+This was not at all normal for me, so after about six months I gave up and resumed eating meat again.
+As soon as I did, I stopped catching so many colds.
+I learned that at least for me, there was something in red meat that my body needed in order to have a strong immune system.